 Yet to come, and would not come

 For very long.
-But to him

 And so he became, though he wished not to,